majinliang123/JHTTP/README.md

 ### Basic
 A Http server which is similar to tomcat.
-It is updating.
+**Basic completed, but need improve.**

 ### Functions
 - support basic http request
 - support session
 - support Servlet
 - support Filter
+- support post x-www-form-urlencoded

 ### Performance
-- BioServer could accept 1000 requests in 1086ms.
+- BioServer could accept 100000 requests in 20327ms.

+### TODO
+- Import config from properties
+- Use annotation to init the server

 ### Acknowledgement
 Learn a lot from below repository